-1) Short messages can need ACK and none ACK, while addressed message should need ACK.
+1) Short data messages can need ACK and none ACK, while addressed message should need ACK.

-2) Short/addressed messages support the service from one ship to another via satellite.
+2) Short/addressed data messages support the service from one ship to another via satellite.

-3) Short/addressed messages can be from ground station.
+3) Short/addressed data messages can be from ground station.

-4) All short/addressed messages from ships should be transmitted to ground stations for information safety.
+4) All short/addressed data messages from ships should be transmitted to ground stations for information safety.

 5) For the service (short and addressed messages) from one ship to another, the process should be separated to two transfer processes, ship to satellite and satellite to ship.

-6) For addressed messages, there is only one ship and one satellite in every transfer process except broadcast addressed messages, thus EDN (to ship and from ship) is to end its corresponding transfer process or session.
+6) For addressed messages, there is only one ship and one satellite in every data session.

+7) The EDN message is an optional message that may be used by the application layer to indicate delivery of the message to the end destination on the application layer.

 3.13.1 Paging